-Schools will need to carefully review their policy, in the light of pertinent Local Authority regulation changes in legislation.
+Schools will need to carefully review their policy, in the light of pertinent Local Authority regulations and guidance and changes in legislation.

 All significant data protection incidents must be reported through the DPO to the Information Commissioner's Office based upon the local incident handling policy and communication plan.
 The new laws require that this notification should take place within 72 hours of the breach being detected, where feasible.